How to Make an Evergreen Garland

 Materials Needed for a DIY Fresh Evergreen Garland

-The materials needed for a fresh evergreen garland are simple to find and readily available, and your own backyard is the first place you can start looking, which will also help to keep your budget down.
+The materials needed for a fresh evergreen garland are uncomplicated and simple to find, and your own backyard is the first place you can start looking, which will also help to keep your budget down.

 • A variety of fresh greenery